-This is the one size fits all kind of camera lens.
-Its big selling point is the ability to change focal length without needing to change your lens.
+A zoom lens is the all-terrain type of camera lens.
+Its big selling point is the ability to change focal length without needing you to change your lens.

-With a camera lens that offers this level of versatility why would you ever choose to use a prime lens for street photography?
-We’ll come to that in a moment, first let’s look at the problems with zoom.
+With a camera lens that offers this level of versatility, why would you ever choose to use a prime lens for street photography?
+We’ll come to that in a moment, first let’s look at the problems with zoom lenses.

 The use of zoom encourages you to be a lazy photographer.
 Instead of changing your physical position you can simply change focal lengths.
 There are a couple of problems with this.

 - Perspective – Focal length can dramatically change your perspective.
 Do you use your zoom lens to zoom in on a subject during street photography?
-Then you’re compressing the scene, and you’ll not include other outside elements beside your main subject.
-This is not the goal of street photography.
+Then you’re compressing the scene, and you’ll not include other outside elements besides your main subject.
+This might not give you great street photography.

 - Lack of interaction – Another thing you’ll lose if you zoom into your subject is interaction.
 While there are times this can be an advantage, most of the time it’s great when you build a rapport with the person you’re photographing.

 - Loss of constraints – Using a zoom lens allows you to change focal length on a whim.
-Using a fixed focal length forces you to work within its constraints, and this teaches you to be more creative.
+Using a fixed focal length forces you to work within its constraints, and this teaches you to be more creative and active.

-The best quality glass is a prime lens.
+The best quality glass is found inside prime lenses.
 Anyone who does street or portrait photography will be using a lens of this style.
 Why is that?

-The key difference is the aperture size you get with a prime lens.
-It’s a lot larger than a zoom lens will ever offer.
+One of the key differences is the prime lens aperture size.
+It’s a lot wider than a zoom lens will ever offer.

 - Aperture – The aperture advantage of a prime lens is huge.
-The quality of glass is also much better.
-You’ll be able to photograph at f1.2 with some lenses, if you wish.
+The quality of the glass is also much better.
+You’ll be able to photograph at f/1.2 with some lenses if you so wish.

 - Low light – That huge aperture is a great advantage when photographing in low light.
 Street photography after dark is moody and atmospheric, and the best lens to capture this is a prime lens.